UBC-MDS/programming-in-python-for-data-science/slides/module1_05.md

 ---

-So now let's say we want 5 rows past `Almond Delight` so we want rows with the index names "Apple Cinnamon Cheerios" to "Cap'n'Crunch".
+So now let's say we want 5 rows past `Almond Delight` so we want rows with the index labels "Apple Cinnamon Cheerios" to "Cap'n'Crunch".

 How would we do this?

 There are 3 main ways:
-- `.loc[]` using index names
+- `.loc[]` using index labels
 - `.iloc[] ` using index position
 - Using `[]` brackets (we will get into that more next module)